Special Educational Needs and Disabilities

 Within school, children are being continually assessed and reviewed by their class teacher.
-Where appropriate, extra support and advice is given by our Special Educational Needs Co-ordinator (SENCo) – Mrs J Handley.
+Where appropriate, extra support and advice is given by our Special Educational Needs Co-ordinator (SENDCo) – Mrs Lisa Brooks.

 If you would like further information about our commitment to high quality provision for Special Educational Needs and Disabilities, you can find our SEND policy on the school website, along with details of the school’s contribution to the Local Offer.

-Any parents who have concerns about their child’s education should not hesitate to contact school and make an appointment to speak to Mrs Spencer, the Headteacher, Mrs Kerrigan, the Deputy Head or Mrs J Handley, the SENCo.
+Any parents who have concerns about their child’s education should not hesitate to contact school and make an appointment to speak to Mrs Spencer, the Executive Headteacher, Mrs Kerrigan, Head of School or Mrs Ridgeon, the SENDCo.
 We are always happy to meet with parents to discuss the progress of their children.

 Our contribution to Wakefield's Local Offer for Special Educational Needs and Disabilities (SEND)